telepresenceio/telepresence/howtos/intercepts.md

 ---
-description: "Telepresence help you develop Kubernetes services locally without running dependent services or redeploying code updates to your cluster on every change."
+description: "Start using Telepresence in your own environment.
+Follow these steps to intercept your service in your cluster."
 ---

 import Alert from '@material-ui/lab/Alert';